sindresorhus/p-limit/readme.md

 Support for passing arguments on to the `fn` is provided in order to be able to avoid creating unnecessary closures.
 You probably don't need this optimization unless you're pushing a *lot* of functions.

+### limit.map(array, fn)

+Process an array of inputs with limited concurrency.

+Returns a promise equivalent to `Promise.all(array.map(item => limit(fn, item)))`.

+This is a convenience function for processing inputs that arrive in batches.
+For more complex use cases, see [p-map](https://github.com/sindresorhus/p-map).

 ### limit.activeCount

 The number of promises that are currently running.